|

 is another answer to this need for transcendence; if I cannot create life, I

+can destroy it.
 It is easy to misjudge the good or evil of

 creativeness and destructiveness.
 The world is not divided up between good and